Your answers to them help the hiring managers to understand your readiness for the job, and your attitude towards work and towards life.

 How would you handle stress?
-How would you deal with a conflict you had with a colleague?
+How would you deal with a conflict with a colleague?
 What would you do if you were behind the schedule with your work?
 What would you do if you lacked the motivation?

-Difference between behavioral and situational
+Difference between behavioral and situational interview

 However, since not all interviewers know what they do, and since people with and without experience often mix in the interviews, you can get behavioral questions even if you apply for your first job.